liyanasahir/hugo-blog/content/posts/comfort-zones.md

   - "academic"
   - "iisc"
   - "gate"
 description: "This was something I wrote after my first semester at IISc, sent out privately as a newsletter initially, because it came from a very vulnerable place.
-Enough time - and the feelings mentioned - have passed that it feels finally ready for the public eye."
+Enough time - and the feelings mentioned - have passed that it feels okay to put this out here."
 socialImage: "/media/author1.jpg"
 ---